naorlivne/dcos-docs/1.10/deploying-services/private-docker-registry.md

       dcos marathon pod add <pod-name>.json
       ```

-   The Docker image will now pull using the provided security credentials given.
+   The Docker image will now pull using the provided security credentials.